 Recovery of Remains

-In 2004, the crash site was visited by JPAC reconnaissance team including Brian Bennett .
-A JPAC excavation team returned to the site during February - March 2007.
-They found additional human remains, dog tags, personal effects including his service cap and Air Corps ring engraved with the initials.
+In 2004, the crash site was visited by JPAC reconnaissance team including Brian Bennett.
+During February to March 2007 a team from JPAC excavated the site and found additional human remains, dog tags and personal effects including his service cap and an Air Corps ring engraved with the initials.

-The recovered remains were transported to the JPAC / CILHI Laboratory, Hawaii.
+Afterwards, the remains and evidence were transported to the CILHI Laboratory.
 Dental comparison was inconclusive, but all other evidence pointed to Eastman as the pilot.
 On March 24, 2008 the Department of Defense (DoD) officially reported the identification of his remains.